-Are you looking for gorgeous waterfalls to hike near Asheville?
 Don’t miss Douglas Falls, a hidden gem deep within the Pisgah National Forest.
-Discover where to find the Douglas Falls Trail, how to hike to the waterfall, and what to expect — all from an Asheville, North Carolina local.
+Discover where to find the Douglas Falls Trail, how to hike to the waterfall, and what to expect.

-It’s no secret that Western North Carolina (WNC) and Asheville are home to the gorgeous Blue Ridge Mountains and Pisgah National Forest, perfect for hikers and waterfall chasers.
-Are you singing “Don’t go chasing waterfalls…” yet?
-I am.
+It’s no secret that Western North Carolina (WNC) and Asheville are home to the gorgeous Blue Ridge Mountains and Pisgah National Forest.
+This area is perfect for hikers and waterfall chasers.

-So, which waterfalls can you easily visit while you are in Asheville?
-Douglas Falls Trail is one of our favorite short and easy waterfall hikes that is one-hour and fifteen-minutes driving distance from downtown Asheville.
-What makes Douglas Falls so special is that you can walk under this stunning waterfall.
+So, which waterfalls can you trek while you are in Asheville?
+Douglas Falls Trail is a pretty waterfall hike that is one hour and fifteen minutes driving distance from downtown Asheville.
+What makes Douglas Falls extra special is that you can walk under this stunning waterfall.

 Are you ready to hike Douglas Falls?
 Let’s get started!